wilsondev94/CollabHive/README.md

-# TEAMING
+# CollabHive

-Teaming is a project management app where teams can create and manage projects and tasks for a particular team.
+CollabHive is a project management app where teams can create and manage projects and tasks for a particular team.

 ## Built with